codewinds/hapi-elapsed/README.md

 ## Goals

- - compute elapsed time form beginning of request to the end of the response
+ - compute elapsed time from the beginning of request to the end of the response
  - emit log event with elapsed time

 ## Why